effekt-lang/effekt/examples/casestudies/anf.effekt.md

     CLet(id, e, resume(CVar(id)))
   }
 ```
+The handler `bindHere` handles `Bind` by generating a fresh name and inserting a let binding.
 Note, that the let binding will _enclose_ the overall result of `prog`.
 It is inserted on the outside.

 The overall ANF transformation is simply a matter of composing the two handlers and calling `traverse`: